 Please check out how to set up SSH using the SSH article or if you want to use a personal access token, Github has all the information you need.

-To clone the repository to your local system, copy the URL from the Code button on the Github repository page, that will either be the SSH or the https url.
+To clone the repository to your local system, copy the URL from the Code button on the Github repository page, which will either be the SSH or the HTTPS URL.

 For SSH the URL will look like this

 and if you choose to use personal access tokens use the HTTPS URL